 The NHSO’s Harmony Fellowships provide opportunities across the musical, administrative, and board levels for traditionally underrepresented groups in the classical music industry.
-The Fellowship program launched in 2017 with the orchestra’s flagship Fellowship for Underrepresented Musicians and has grown to include Fellowships for Administrators and Board Directors.Musician Fellowship Administration Fellowship Board of Directors Fellowship
+The Fellowship program launched in 2017 with the orchestra’s flagship Fellowship for Underrepresented Musicians and has grown to include Fellowships for Conductors, Administrators, and Board Directors.Musician Fellowship Conducting Fellowship Administration Fellowship Board of Directors Fellowship

 The New Haven Symphony Orchestra’s Harmony Fellowship for Underrepresented Musicians is a two-year Fellowship program for promising, diverse violinists, violists, and cellists pursuing an orchestral career.
 The NHSO strongly encourages applicants from diverse backgrounds including but not limited to, diverse racial, ethnic, socio-economic and geographic backgrounds that are traditionally under-represented in orchestras.
 Fellows will rehearse and perform with the orchestra and receive other career development benefits including mentoring and audition preparation, as well as Education/Community Engagement training with supervised experiences.

 The fellow will work directly with the NHSO’s artistic leadership to develop a unique curriculum tailored to the needs of the Fellow.
 This fellowship will provide experience needed to help progress to the next step of their conducting career.